tsuereth/glog/content/post/2020/05/13_headlander.md

 rating = ["Good"]
 +++

-{{% game "Headlander" %}}Headlander{{% /game %}} is an imperfect game with some strong core mechanics and a fun gameplay loop -- which is about as much praise as I've given any game in the last 2-3 months.
+<game:Headlander> is an imperfect game with some strong core mechanics and a fun gameplay loop -- which is about as much praise as I've given any game in the last 2-3 months.

 It's an action-adventure game with an interconnected world map, <i>i.e. a Metroidvania</i>, although it isn't an excellent example of the genre; the campaign's critical path rarely involves revisiting a previous area.
 But it nails the sense of exploration that comes from filling-in a map grid, and the undirected freedom of scouring that grid for overlooked doors and missing upgrades.